Dr Joshua Nall

 Joshua Nall is Curator of Modern Sciences at the University of Cambridge’s Whipple Museum of the History of Science.
 He is an historian of 19th- and 20th-century astronomy and physics with a particular interest in empires and extraterrestrials.
 His book, News from Mars: Mass Media and the Forging of a New Astronomy, 1860–1910 (University of Pittsburgh Press, 2019) won the History of Science Society’s 2020 Philip J. Pauly Prize for the best first book on the history of science in the Americas.

-The recording of this lecture is now freely available on the Virtual BRLSI YouTube channel.
-Please go the following link to view.
+The video recording of this lecture is now freely available on the Virtual BRLSI YouTube channel.
+Please go the following link to view it.

 Life on Mars?
 A Short History of 19th-Century Exploration of the Red Planet